tx-agent-kit

 Domain Structure

-Each domain slice must contain these folders:
+Each domain slice must contain these folders and files:

 packages/core/src/domains/<domain>/